Annual Report 2014

 2. Includes income from priced services, compensation received for services provided, and securities lending fees.
 Return to table

-4. The Board of Governors assesses the Reserve Banks to fund the operations of the Consumer Financial Protection Bureau and, for a two-year period beginning July 21, 2010, the Office of Financial Research.
+3. The Board of Governors assesses the Reserve Banks to fund the operations of the Consumer Financial Protection Bureau.
 Return to table

 SOMA Holdings and Loans